 In this context, steps taken to control the bat population for the purpose of increased silk production would not only be unwelcome, but viewed as acts of evil.
 The villagers of Lorbanery believe the environment does not exist for the sole use of humanity.
 They have an innate empathy for the Other; there is room in their world for other living creatures to live their lives.

-Mindfulness and appreciation
+Mindfulness and Appreciation

-There are several passages in Shore that move me deeply.
+There are several passages in The Farthest Shore that move me deeply.
 One occurs near the end of a long voyage across Earthsea.
 Arren complains about having to traverse across the remote island of Selidor.
 Ged reminds him with a heavy heart to be mindful and appreciative of his surroundings.
 Realizing that they are embarking on a journey without certainty of return, Arren looks around and truly sees his environment for the first time:

 “They went on in silence.
 But Arren saw the world now with his companion’s eyes and saw the living splendour that was revealed about them in the silent, desolate land, as if by a power of enchantment surpassing any other, in every blade of the wind-bowed grass, every shadow, every stone.
 So when one stands in a cherished place for the last time before a voyage without return, he sees it all whole, and real, and dear, as he has never seen it before and never will see it again.”
 (Shore, p.
 218)

 I read that passage just before flying back to Hong Kong for my grandfather’s funeral.
 I returned to his home, an island called Cheung Chau, and a place where I spent my childhood.
 At the time, I thought it would be the last time I would ever return, and set about to explore the island one final time.
 As I walked the beaches, hiked the mountains, and stared out at the sea, I began to see what Arren saw.
 I became mindful of the beauty of the place.
 I saw it finally whole, and real, and dear, as I never saw it before and will never see it again.